 Occasionally I’m asked about the significance of humanities education in a time when more and more students are flocking to STEM programs and trade schools.
 It’s seems simple to me but my answer tends to catch people by surprise...

-Not to take away anything from STEM topic, or to suggest that every student would be better suited to a liberal arts focus, but integration of some degree of creative disciplines, cultural understanding and explorative education in the arts into one’s education stands to greatly benefit students.
-In addition to the often referenced practical, academic and job- related outcomes, combining study abroad and liberal arts topics has an effect in which the Whole is more than the sum of both parts.
+Integration of some degree of creative disciplines, cultural understanding and explorative education in the arts into one’s education stands to greatly benefit students.
+In addition to the often referenced practical, academic and job- related outcomes, combining study abroad and liberal arts topics has an effect in which the whole is more than the sum of both parts.
 This fact doesn’t take away from the relevance or necessity or practicality of students entering STEM fields but suggests that the aim of university to create well-rounded intellects is very much alive today.

-In a nutshell, humanities teaches us to think in humanistic ways about communally accepted life narratives and values, and about challenges and developments from those, of other groups and importantly, including our own.
+In a nutshell, literature and arts teach us to think in humanistic ways about communally accepted life narratives and values, and about challenges and developments from those, of other groups and importantly, our own.
 Cultural immersion outside of one’s comfort zone elicits a comparison of one’s own narratives and those developed in other circumstances by other groups.
 Where these two elements are combined, the potential comparison creates a mirroring effect whereby we can view our own individual perspectives, cultural frameworks and values as less than universal, as somewhat influenced by our surrounding environment and upbringing.
 To embody this understanding is to become vastly more empathetic to the situations and beliefs others find themselves in or accrue.
 It also might enable a slightly more extensive control over the impacts on self of one’s conditions of upbringing, and thus on the direction of one’s future.

 Fiction and culture studies may be criticized for their impracticality.
 However, they contain keys to understanding different possibilities in the essential practice of interpretation of life events.
 Reading fiction helps to shape the characters that create motivation, inspiration, disgust, respect and even hatred in the reader, and help the reader to see their own actions in a larger frame.
 They can provide essential guides and heroes like Odysseus or Matilda.
 They can provide a feeling of compassion and understanding for students who aren’t finding it in their immediate social circles.

-Lastly, it seems obvious but humanities topics are fun.
+Lastly, and most obviously, humanities add flavor to life.
 Literature, music, languages, arts, and cultural studies are easily engaging when taught in an immersive way.
 You can read about mango sticky rice and look up pictures online, or you can buy it from a local street vendor and eat it from a leaf while walking through a crowded Thai marketplace towards the beach.
 You can watch Akira and identify with the characters of a dystopian Tokyo or you can walk through the epicenter of Tokyo youth culture, and hang out with it’s inhabitants.
 You choose.